abalbastrem/docker-microservice-python-exercise/README.md

 Clone this repository, install docker and get this running with docker-compose.
 In your terminal, go to the root where docker-compose.yml is and execute<br>
 > $ docker-compose up

-<br><br>For any doubts on the installation and execution on Docker, check the official docker documentation here:<br>
+<br>For any doubts on the installation and execution on Docker, check the official docker documentation here:<br>
 https://docs.docker.com/get-docker/

 In */volumes/external_media/*, you should have the following files: